peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger ShiftLeft(
         PeterO.Numbers.EInteger eshift);

-Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits.
+Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits given as an arbitrary-precision integer.
 A value of 1 doubles this value, a value of 2 multiplies it by 4, a value of 3 by 8, a value of 4 by 16, and so on.

-TODO: Edit this

 <b>Parameters:</b>

- * <i>eshift</i>: An EInteger object.
+ * <i>eshift</i>: The number of bits to shift.
+Can be negative, in which case this is the same as shiftRight with the absolute value of this parameter.

 <b>Return Value:</b>